goncalomb/p3js/README.md

 # P3JS #

-P3JS is a JavaScript assembler and simulator for the P3 CPU.
+The P3JS is a JavaScript assembler and simulator for the P3 CPU.

-**Live P3 simulator at [p3js.goncalomb.com](http://p3js.goncalomb.com/).**

-The P3 is a 16-bit CPU used at Instituto Superior Técnico (IST) as a learning tool for Computer Engineering students.
+The P3 is a 16-bit CPU used at [Instituto Superior Técnico](https://tecnico.ulisboa.pt/en/) (IST) as a learning tool for Computer Engineering students.
+Check [p3doc on GitHub Pages](https://goncalomb.github.io/p3doc/) for more information about the CPU itself.

 This repository contains an API and 2 implementations (web and terminal).